 8. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of Europe District Heating Market?
+What is the current Europe District Heating Market size?

-The Europe District Heating Market is growing at a CAGR of 5.73% over the next 5 years.
+The Europe District Heating Market is projected to register a CAGR of 5.73% during the forecast period (2023-2028).

 Who are the key players in Europe District Heating Market?

-Vattenfall AB, Danfoss A/S, Energie SA, Statkraft AS, LOGSTOR Denmark Holding ApS are the major companies operating in Europe District Heating Market.
+Vattenfall AB, Danfoss A/S, Energie SA, Statkraft AS and LOGSTOR Denmark Holding ApS are the major companies operating in the Europe District Heating Market.